About Us

-St. John in the Wilderness is a small Orthodox sanctuary devoted to nature, beauty, and human resilience.
+St. John in the Wilderness is a small Orthodox sanctuary devoted to nature, beauty, and human resilience in the face of climate change.

-St John in the Wilderness is an English language Orthodox mission of the Orthodox Church in America.
-We are rooted in the practices, worship, and teachings of Jesus Christ and the Early Church and are located in the majestic Purcell Wilderness Conservancy in beautiful British Columbia, Canada.
-We are a small but growing community who come together to practice, chant, and experience the Divine Liturgy in an off-grid chapel in Birchdale.
+Rooted in the practices, worship, and teachings of Jesus Christ and the Early Church and located in the majestic Purcell Wilderness Conservancy in beautiful British Columbia, Canada, St John in the Wilderness is an English language Orthodox mission of the Orthodox Church in America.
+We are a small but growing community who come together to practice, chant, and experience the Orthodox Christian Liturgy in an off-grid chapel in Birchdale.
 Many of us are new to Orthodox Christianity or converts to the faith, which makes this a great place to encounter the ancient tradition of Eastern Orthodoxy for the first time!

 Fr Nilos Nellis and M. Sheila Murray-Nellis came to be the caretakers of this breath-taking, pristine land in 2006.
 Those of us who come here to learn and grow and worship feel so blessed to be able come together here in communion with each other and the elements in the natural beauty of the Purcell Wilderness Conservancy.